mattiashaal/smoothy/readme.md

 # Scroll smoothy with average speed or a set time
 Most smooth-scroll plugins out there are running on a set time.
 Which sometimes can behave badly if the distance is very short (results in mega slow scroll) or very long (results in mega fast scroll).
-Smoothy take care of this by having settings for average speed and set time.
+Smoothy takes care of this by having settings for average speed and set time.
 Select animation type after your needs.

 ## Install